vnglst/protest-against/README.md

 https://magicdrums.now.sh

-That’s also probably a much better way to spent your time, but sometimes you gotta make a stand for your political cause.
+That’s also a much better way to spent your time, but sometimes you gotta make a stand for your political cause.

 Other credits: